How to Date a Foreigner

 If you want a Japanese boyfriend, the probable first step is to find a female friend.”

 In Japan, the culture of affection and dating is very discreet.
-Public displays of affection is not very common – unlike dating an Italian, and relationships are often kept private (people don’t even talk about who they’re dating).
+Public displays of affection is not very common (unlike in Italy), and relationships are often kept private.
+People don’t even talk about who they’re dating.

 テイラーサム explains: